Vietnam and Cambodia

 - Sail through the enchanting, UNESCO-listed Halong Bay aboard a traditional Chinese junk, immersing yourself in the spectacular landscapes of limestone karsts, floating fishing villages, and the lush greenery of the surrounding countryside.

-- Cruise across the serene waters of Tonle Sap Lake in Cambodia, enjoying views of the peaceful landscape as you visit one of its unique floating villages, where you’ll have chance to meet the locals who call this extraordinary place home.
+- Cruise the tranquil waters of Cambodia’s Tonle Sap Lake, taking in scenic views and visiting a unique floating village to meet the locals who call it home. (water levels permitting)

 - Discover Hue, once Vietnam’s imperial capital, and explore the Citadel and Forbidden City, with their regal architecture.
 Then head to Siem Reap, gateway to the legendary Angkor ruins, one of the most incredible archaeological sites in the world.